 The Group is exempted from income tax in the Isle of Man and the Cayman Islands.
 The Group's subsidiaries file income tax returns in Macau and various foreign jurisdictions as required by law.
 The Group's income tax returns are subject to examination by tax authorities in the locations where it operates.
-The Group's 2016 to 2019 Macau Complementary Tax returns remain subject to examination by the Financial Services Bureau of the Macau Special Administrative Region (the "Financial Services Bureau").
+The Group's 2017 to 2020 Macau Complementary Tax returns remain subject to examination by the Financial Services Bureau of the Macau Special Administrative Region (the "Financial Services Bureau").
 In January 2020, the Financial Services Bureau commenced examination of Palo's 2015 and 2016 Macau Complementary Tax returns.
 In July 2020, the Financial Services Bureau issued final tax assessments for Palo for the years 2015 and 2016 and the examination resulted in no change to the tax returns.
 In July 2020, the Financial Services Bureau issued final tax assessments for WRM for the years 2015 and 2016, while no additional tax was due, adjustments were made to WRM's tax loss carryforwards.
 In March 2021, Palo received final tax assessments from the Financial Services Bureau for the years 2017 and 2018 and there is no change to the tax returns.
+In January 2022, the Financial Services Bureau issued final tax assessments for WRM for the years 2017 and 2018, while no additional tax was due, adjustments were made to WRM's tax loss carryforwards.
+In March 2022, the Financial Services Bureau commenced examination of Palo's 2019 and 2020 Macau Complementary Tax returns.